Wubbe/Leon-s-display/README.md

 Now copy the link mentioned after `Datastreams`.
 So: `(https://api-samenmeten.rivm.nl/v1.0/Things(7270)/Datastreams)`

-This results in the following response.
+This results in the following response containing a list of measurements the sensor can return.
 ```
 {
   "value": [